 Another thing I do not like about the Designs for Vision compared to my Orascoptic loupes is how the headlight cord is attached to the arm of the glasses.

 The Designs for Vision Uses a black plastic spiral that wraps around the headlight wire and the arm.
-I had this on my old loupes, and I found that it dug into my head.
-It dug into my head so much that I actually stopped wearing my headlight.
+I had this on my old loupes, which dug into my head.
+It dug into my head so much that I stopped wearing my headlight altogether.

 With my new Orascoptic loupes, the headlight cord snaps into an attachment built into the arm, so nothing is pressing into your head.